Proven Job Search Tips: Easy Steps to Find Your Dream Job Fast

 If you’ve been job searching for a while now, whether as a recent graduate or an experienced professional, it seems as though you’re just unlucky.

-Maybe around that same time, you’re seeking a job, you see your peers bagging a new job and posting the good news on their social media.
+Maybe around that same time, you’re seeking a job, and you see your peers bagging a new job and posting the good news on their social media.
 Then you start feeling like a loser or a very unlucky fellow.

 Well, we’re here to tell you that you’re not imagining things and you are not unlucky.